gajdosmatej/track_denoiser/README.md

 3. **Install dependencies:** `pip install -r dependencies.txt`.
 4. **Create data folders:** If you have access to UTEF-X17 MetaCentrum storage, use the bash script `init_structure_data.sh`, which will also download the measured cosmics data.
 Otherwise, use the script `init_structure.sh` to construct the correct data folders tree.

+## Experimental data
+The experimental data are available upon request.
+Each event is stored in its own `.txt` file, having rows of the form $(x,y,t,E)$, where $E$ stands for the amplitude; coordinates not present in any row are thought as describing zero amplitude. `data/x17/gauge_backgrounds` contain measured events with tracks removed, so that only noisy patterns are present.

 ## Analysis using the paper neural network
 The Jupyter notebook `analysis.ipynb` contains various views, computations and plots regarding the data and neural network results.
 Most of the plots from the paper should be possible to recreate in this notebook, provided the experimental data are available.